Thailand’s top court orders former prime minister Thaksin Shinawatra to spend one year in jail

 “The defendant benefited from remaining in the hospital without having to return to custody at Bangkok Remand Prison until his eventual release,” the court statement said.

-In June, Thailand’s medical council suspended two doctors who enabled Thaksin to spend his sentence in hospital, ruling they issued documents that contained false medical information, the Reuters news agency reported.
+In June, Thailand’s medical council suspended two doctors who enabled Thaksin to spend his sentence in hospital, ruling they issued documents that contained false medical information, Reuters reported.
 A prison doctor was also cautioned for failing to meet medical standards in referring Thaksin for hospital treatment.

 In a social media post after the verdict, Thaksin said he accepted the court’s decision.